lxbarth/Feeds/README.txt

 Glossary
 ========

+This glossary is introductory and therefore not ordered alphabetically.

 Plugin       A plugin is a swappable handler.
 It can be either a fetcher, a
              parser or a processor.

+             See FeedsPlugin class.

 Fetcher      A plugin responsible for downloading, loading or receiving data.

+             See FeedsFetcher and extending classes.

 Parser       A plugin responsible for bringing fetched data into a digestable
              format for processors.

+             See FeedsParser and extending classes.

 Processor    A plugin that "does stuff" with data.
 Usually a processor stores
              data in one or the other form (a node, a user, a simple DB record).

+             See FeedsProcessor and extending classes.

 Feed         A body of data.
 Can contain a title and feed items.
 A feed can
              appear in different forms depending on the import stage: before